Buying a Red Light Therapy Belt? Here’s the mW/cm² You Should Look For

 For most beginners, a device in the 50–120 mW/cm² range strikes the right balance—powerful enough to deliver effective results while reducing treatment time, making it both safe and user-friendly for home use.

-Matching Treatment Time to Your Goals
+Matching Treatment Times with Your Objectives

 Treatment Time (minutes) = Target Dose (J/cm²) ÷ [Device Power (mW/cm² × 0.06)]